Andromeda

 Now we can instantiate our App.
 We will be using our wasm command to instantiate our app:

-Note that the instantiation message might not be the exact same for you since you might be using a different recipient address.
-Make sure to make the appropriate changes before running the command.
+Note that the instantiation message will not be the exact same for you since you will be using a different recipient address.

 Upon instantiation, we will get a link to the explorer where we can check the transaction.
 Also the contract address of the App is displayed: